agims/AGI-Modal/roadmap.md

 * Option for how many views until it stops showing up

 ##Version 1.2
+* Option for color for curtain behind modal
 * Option for removing padding (for images)
 * Option for where hook is placed
 * Option for text color